 In this paper, we propose Swift, a packet filter that takes an alternative approach to achieving high performance, especially for dynamic filtering tasks.
 Like BPF, Swift is based on a fixed set of instructions executed by an in-kernel interpreter.
-Unlike BPF, Swift is designed to optimize filtering performance with powerful instructions and a simplified computational model.
-Swift's instruction set is able to accomplish common filtering tasks with a small number of instructions.
-These powerful instructions of Swift resemble those in CISC ISAs and support optimizations analogous to SIMD (single instruction, multiple data).
-Running on the powerful instructions, Swift attains static filtering speedup due mainly to SIMD extension and hierarchical execution optimization, a special runtime optimization technique for avoiding redundant instruction interpretation.
-More importantly, combining the powerful instructions with the simplified computational model, Swift removes filter compilation and security checking in filter update, and thus significantly improves dynamic filtering performance in terms of filter update latency.
+Unlike BPF, Swift is designed to optimize filtering performance with powerful instructions and a simplified computational model, and more importantly, to significantly reduce filter update latency.
+The Swift instruction set accomplishes common filtering tasks with a small number of fixed-size "complex" instruction set computer (CISC)-like instructions.
+In addition, the Swift instruction set architecture (ISA) enables support for more powerful optimization techniques, namely single instruction, multiple data (SIMD) extension, hierarchical execution optimization, and platform-specific hardware acceleration.
+Combining the powerful instructions with the simplified computational model, Swift removes filter compilation and security checking in filter update, and thereby significantly improves dynamic filtering performance in terms of filter update latency.

-We implement Swift in the Linux 2.6 kernel for both i386 and x86_64 architectures.
-The kernel implementation of Swift is fully compatible and can coexist with LSF (Linux Socket Filter), "a BPF clone" in Linux.
-The Swift userspace libraries provide a BPF-friendly application programming interface (API) with textual filter syntax for backward compatibility, and an object-oriented API that simplifies filter coding.
-To validate the efficacy of Swift, we conduct extensive experiments on multiple machines with different hardware setups and processor speeds.
-We compare the performance of Swift with that of LSF and optimized C filters.
-These C filters are used for demonstrating the possible performance gains obtainable by optimized binary code.
-For dynamic filtering tasks, Swift achieves at least three orders of magnitude lower filter update latency than LSF, and reduces the number of missing packets per connection by about two orders of magnitude in comparison with LSF.
-For static filtering tasks with simple filtering criteria, Swift runs as fast as LSF; but with complex filtering criteria, Swift outperforms LSF up to three times in terms of packet processing speed, and performs much closer to the optimized C filters than LSF.
+We implement Swift in the Linux 2.6 kernel for both i386 and x86\64 architectures.
+The kernel implementation of Swift is fully compatible and can coexist with Linux Socket Filter (LSF), "a BPF clone" in Linux.
+The Swift user-space libraries provide a BPF-friendly application programming interface (API) with "pcap-like" filter syntax for backward compatibility and an object-oriented API that simplifies filter coding.
+To validate the efficacy of Swift, we conduct extensive experiments on multiple machines with different hardware setups.
+We compare the performance of Swift to that of LSF and optimized C filters.
+The C filters are used to demonstrate the possible performance gains obtainable by optimized binary code.
+For dynamic filtering tasks, Swift achieves at least three orders of magnitude lower filter update latency than LSF and reduces the number of missing packets per connection by about two orders of magnitude in comparison to LSF.
+For static filtering tasks with simple filtering criteria, Swift runs as fast as LSF.
+However, with complex filtering criteria, Swift outperforms LSF up to three times in terms of packet processing speed and performs much closer to the optimized C filters than LSF.